-- Crush the biscuits, using whatever method you desire.
-Add the coconut and the grated rind of the lemon.
+- With the crushed biscuits in a large bowl, add the coconut and the grated rind of the lemon and mix.

-- Place the butter and condensed milk in a small saucepan and heat gently until the butter has melted.
+- Put the butter and condensed milk in a small saucepan and heat gently until the butter has melted.
 Add to the dry ingredients and mix well.

-- Place in a greased tin and leave to set.
+- Place in your lined tin and leave to set.
 This took 1-2 hours in the fridge for me.
-I used a 9″/23cm square pan that I normally use for brownies.

 - When the base has set, cover with lemon icing (using lemon juice in place of water).
 I used approximately 3 tbsp of lemon juice, blended with 225g of icing sugar to make a thick paste.